-Post-war church, one of three built in the Diocese by the Falmouth-based architect Waldo Maitland.
-The building is remarkable in neither design nor construction, but is well built and fit for purpose.
+A post-war church, one of three in the diocese by the Falmouth-based architect Waldo Maitland, well built and fit for purpose.

 The entrance leads into a narthex with an organ and choir gallery over.
 The main church interior consists of a single volume.
 The bays are divided by portal frames of laminated pine, with plastered and white painted wall surfaces between.
 At the west end of the nave, placed centrally against the narthex, is a small sunken baptistery, with a granite font with circular bowl on a tapering stem placed centrally within an hexagonal, blue mosaic-lined area.

 In the sanctuary there is a plain forward altar and behind this a tall polished pine boarded reredos rising the full height of the centre of the east wall, in which is set a recessed housing for the tabernacle, with a crucifix and small pine canopy above.
 There is a modern stained glass window in the large window openings on the north side of the church depicting the Risen Christ, and in the west window a depiction of Our Lady.